General Social Agents: Building s that generalize

 \paragraph{Measuring Performance.} Let $\hat P_{\bm{\theta^{\star}}}$ denote the LLM's distribution of responses under $\bm{\theta^{\star}}$, and $\hat P_0$ the baseline LLM off-the-shelf without any additional prompting.
 Training loss is $d(P, \hat P_{\bm{\theta^{\star}}})$ and validation loss is defined analogously on the held-out test setting.

 To assess whether $\bm{\theta^{\star}}$ generalizes, we compare predictive fit against the baseline $\hat P_0$.
-This is especially appealing because many measures of distances between distributions (like the KL-divergence) are not easily interpretable.
+This is an appealing reference measure because many distance metrics between distributions (like the KL divergence) are not easily interpretable.
 Furthermore, improvement over the baseline provides direct evidence that designing and optimizing \persona{s} is a worthwhile endeavor in the first place.\footnote{Strong baseline performance would simply reflect the LLM's already high off-the-shelf predictive capacity.}

 Relative improvement can be computed as a difference-in-distances: $d\bigl(P, \hat P_{0}\bigr) \;-\; d\bigl(P, \hat P_{\bm{\theta^{\star}}}\bigr)$.
 A positive difference indicates that the \persona{s} provide better predictive power than the baseline.
-When we optimize a \persona{}, we seek those that yield this positive difference on both the training and testing data---that would suggest that the set of \persona{s} generalizes.
+When we optimize over a set of candidate \persona{s}, we seek those that yield this positive difference on both the training and testing data---that would suggest that the set generalizes.

 The same framework applies across multiple training and evaluation settings, with optimization performed by averaging distances if needed.
 It also allows direct comparison of optimized \persona{s} to alternative \persona{} sets or benchmark models (e.g., game-theoretic equilibria) using the same measurement tools.